variantstudios/compasshighschool.org/pages/admissions/index.md

 ### FUTURE COMPASS STUDENTS

-Currently we are only accepting Applications for potential Admission one year in advance.
+We are only accepting applications for potential admission one year in advance.
 If you have a student who would like to join Compass for the 2020-2021 school year (or beyond), kindly check back in August of next year (or beyond:)!
+We run admissions based on a lottery, so joining the waitlist later does not impact your chances of acceptance.